taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 of foolin' your sight.
 \[cover eyes, then reveal eyes on "sight"\]

+#### song update: 09 May 2018

+INTRO/CHORUS:

+*(spoken) Are you ready to hunt?
+Ok, then!*

+*(intro only) The 4 fingers on each hand are 4 of your cuttlefish arms, and your thumbs are your tentacles.
+These are like your tongue, but cuttlefish each have 2 tentacles in their mouth, and they use those tentacles to hunt!
+So!*

+When you're ready to hunt,
+Middle arms go up! \[index fingers are steepled in front of the face]
+sneak sneak sneak sneak, \[wiggle sneakily]
+stretch stretch stretch stretch! \[stretch while keeping hands over face]
+Now prepare the tentacles, \[make "llama hands", then put the llamas' chins together]
+make a tripod and throw! \[stick out pinky fingers, then on "throw!" straighten your arms while pointing with your thumbs]
+Did you catch, or miss? \[if catch, dance wildly! if miss, return to stealthy sneaky mode]
+Your pattern is how I know!

+Verses:

+W eyes, looking side to side,
+squish to the front when the shrimp's on the run!
+A morpheous tangle, got 8 arms to wrangle!
+No spine, but mastermind of foolin' your sight.

+Chromatic array in their skin is how they betray
+when they decide whether to attack or hide!
+But when they have a secret, they know how to keep it, cuz light they polarize for colorblind eyes!

 ### Jackets in June

 Jackets in June just ain't my kinda tune for a plump summer.